isomorpheric/logviewer/README.md

 2. **Export Data**: Download filtered or full datasets as `.json`/`.ndjson`.
 3. **Follow Mode**: Auto-scroll functionality for live monitoring.

-See the detailed [Wishlist & Implementation Plan in docs/WISHLISTS_PLAN.md](docs/WISHLISTS_PLAN.md) for the full roadmap.
+See the detailed [Wishlist Section of docs/plan.md](docs/plan.md#3-wishlist-future) for more.